Knew Health • September 2, 2022

 • Maintaining a healthy weight: Being overweight tends to raise bad cholesterol and lower good cholesterol.[13]

-• Asking your doctor about medication: While lifestyle changes are always the best option, blood pressure medication can help control your cholesterol levels while you work on improving your diet and lifestyle.
+• Asking your doctor about medication: While lifestyle changes are always the best option, medication can help support your cholesterol levels while you work on improving your diet and lifestyle.

 Managing Cholesterol: Final Thoughts

-High cholesterol is a serious, common medical condition, but the good news is that, in most cases, it’s reversible with healthy lifestyle changes.
+High cholesterol is a serious, common medical condition, but the good news is that, in most cases, it's manageable with healthy lifestyle changes and proper support.

-If you’re looking for a way to take charge of your cholesterol levels and overall health, consider becoming a Knew Health member.
-With Knew Health, standard preventative care, including lab work, is covered thanks to medical cost sharing—an arrangement whereby members agree to share medical expenses through voluntary giving.
+If you're looking for a way to take charge of your cholesterol levels and overall health, consider becoming a Knew Health Member.
+With Knew Health, standard preventative care, including blood work, is eligible for sharing thanks to medical cost sharing—an arrangement whereby Members agree to share Medical Needs through voluntary giving.

-Knew Health members also receive a number of perks, including discounted supplements, discounted lab work, and health coaching.
-Make healthy lifestyle changes now and avoid costly, chronic medical conditions with the help of Knew Health.
+Knew Health Members also receive a number of perks , including discounted supplements, discounted blood work, and health coaching.
+Make healthy lifestyle changes now and take steps toward preventing costly, chronic medical conditions with the support of Knew Health.

 References: